John Lahr: Personal life

-In July 1965, Lahr became engaged to Anthea Mander of Wightwick Manor in Wolverhampton who he met while they both were attending Oxford University.
-She was the daughter of the Liberal politician, art patron and industrialist Sir Geoffrey Mander.
+In July 1965, Lahr became engaged to Anthea Mander of Wightwick Manor in Wolverhampton, whom he met while they both were attending Oxford University.
+She was the daughter of the Liberal politician, art patron, and industrialist Sir Geoffrey Mander.
 They married on August 12, 1965, at St. Peter's Church in Eaton Square, London.
-They also had a second wedding in New York City for Lahr's parents who were unable to travel to England.
+They also had a second wedding in New York City for Lahr's parents, who were unable to travel to England.
 After their marriage, they lived in New York City.
 They had a son named Christopher.

 Lahr moved to London in 1973.
 While he was still working for The New Yorker, he divided his time between the two cities, spending two weeks in New York City a month, returning home to London for the rest of the month.
 Rather than maintaining a residence in New York, he rented the maid's room of producer Margo Lion's apartment.

-In 1988, Lahr began a relationship with New York-born ex-pat actress Connie Booth, co-writer and a cast member of Fawlty Towers and ex-wife of John Cleese.
-Lahr and Booth lived together for fifteen years before marrying 2000.
-They live in Highgate in north London.
+Lahr began a relationship with US-born ex-pat actress Connie Booth, co-writer and a cast member of Fawlty Towers and ex-wife of John Cleese, and they lived together for 15 years before marrying in 2000.
+They lived in Highgate, north London, in 2007.

+His sister is the editor and writer Jane Lahr.

 Lahr contributed to John Kerry's presidential campaign and Democratic organizations.
-His sister is the editor and writer Jane Lahr.